 How can you decorate your garden for Christmas?
 More top tips

 By now, you hopefully have plenty of outdoor Christmas decor ideas to try this season.
-But another lovely option to try is to bring in a fire pit – a must for cozy winter patios.
+But another lovely option to try is to bring in one of the best fire pits – a must for cozy winter patios.
 Whether it's a chiminea, outdoor fireplace, or a classic bowl design, the warmth and glow will bring instant atmosphere.
 And the best part is, they're not just for the festive months: a fire pit will help you make the most of your space all year round.

 An enclosed fireplace with a chimney will keep things contained and will provide a safe and sociable way to burn logs.
 Fire pits are suitable for a larger garden with plenty of space to site them safely.
 If you only have a tiny area in which to entertain, consider a bioethanol-powered outdoor fire.
 They're suitable for tabletops or patios, you get all the benefits of real flames without the mess, and they're eco-friendly too.

-And if you're looking for a great idea for festive parties, try warming a cast iron pot of mulled wine over the fire on a cooking grill – just let the heat build and the flames die down before you begin.
+And if you're looking for a great idea for a festive winter garden party, try warming a cast-iron pot of mulled wine over the fire on a cooking grill – just let the heat build and the flames die down before you begin.
 Looking for a non-alcoholic alternative?
 Swap the wine for apple juice.

 How can you decorate your yard for Christmas on a budget?